slickstream/docs/engagement/1.x/README.md

 }
 ```

 **--slick-grid-cell-height**: Overrides the height of images in the grid.
-Default value is 128px.The width of the images is flexible and adjust automatically to the grid width and the number of items in the grid.
+Default value is 128px.
+The width of the images is flexible and adjust automatically to the grid width and the number of items in the grid.

 **--slick-grid-page-item-bg**: Overrides the background of the grid.
 The content grid assumes it's placed on a white background.
 Use this property to match the color of the background of the grid.